RenderKit/embree/doc/src/api.md

 Embree SYCL Known Issues
 ------------------------

+- The SYCL version of Embree is still in beta phase and current performance may not reflect the performance of the final product.

+- Currently only the following Intel® Arc™ GPUs are support:

+  - Intel® Arc™ A770 Graphics
+  - Intel® Arc™ A750 Graphics
+  - Intel® Arc™ A770M Graphics
+  - Intel® Arc™ A730M Graphics
+  - Intel® Arc™ A550M Graphics

+- Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series are currently not supported.

 - Ahead of time compilation is currently not working properly and you will get this error during compilation:

       llvm-foreach: Floating point exception (core dumped)

-- Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series are currently not supported.

 - Compilation with build configuration "debug" is currently not working on Windows.